pzol/monadic/README.md

 What's the point of using monads in ruby?
 To me it started with having a safe way to deal with nil objects and other exceptions.
 Thus you contain the erroneous behaviour within a monad - an indivisible, impenetrable unit.

+Monad purists might complain that there is no unit method to get the zero monad, I didn't include them, as I didn't find this idiomatic to the ruby language.
+I prefer to focus on the pragmatic uses of monads.
+If you want to learn moar about monads, see the references section at the bottom.

+A monad is most effectively described as a computation that eventually returns a value. -- Wolfgang De Meuter

 ## Usage

 ### Option